The Hospital Stay

 May I visit my cat while it's in the hospital?

-No;state regulations do not permit clients in the radiation ward.
-Toys, blankets, or dishes from home are also not permitted because they would become contaminated and create more radioactive waste to be disposed of.
+No; state regulations do not permit clients in the radiation ward.
+Toys, blankets, dishes, or items from home are also not permitted in the ward, because they would become contaminated and create more radioactive waste to be disposed of.

 How will I find out about my cat's condition while in the hospital?

-We will call you daily between 9:00 and 10:00 a.m. during your cats’ hospitalization.
-Of course we will call you to discuss any problems or complications, should they occur.
+We will call you daily between 9:00 and 11:00 a.m. during your cats’ hospitalization.
+We will also call you to discuss any problems or complications, should they occur.

 Testimonials